Kendrick Bourne Player Prop Bets for NFL Week 17 | New England vs. Jacksonville 1/2/2022

 Matchup vs. Jacksonville

-- Bourne's 12 receiving yards in his one matchup against the Jaguars are 25.5 fewer than his over/under for Sunday's game.
+- Against the Jaguars, Bourne collected 12 receiving yards in only career matchup, 25.5 fewer than his over/under for Sunday's game.

-- Bourne did not have a touchdown catch in that outing against the Jaguars.
+- Bourne did not have a touchdown catch in that matchup against the Jaguars.

-- The Jaguars are giving up 242.4 passing yards per game this season, the NFL's 13th-ranked pass defense.
+- The Jaguars are allowing 242.4 passing yards per game this year, the NFL's 13th-ranked pass defense.

-- With 20 passing TDs allowed this season, the Jaguars defense is ranked sixth in the NFL.
+- With 20 passing TDs allowed this year, the Jaguars defense is ranked sixth in the league.

 Recent Performances

-- In last week's game against the Bills, Bourne was targeted four times and racked up two catches for 33 yards (16.5 yards per catch).
+- In last week's matchup with the Bills, Bourne caught two passes for 33 yards (16.5 yards per catch) while being targeted four times.

-- Over his last three games, Bourne's five receptions have turned into 77 yards (25.7 ypg).
-He's been targeted seven times.
+- Over his last three games, Bourne's seven targets have resulted in five receptions for 77 yards (25.7 ypg).

 Bourne's New England Teammates